 I also liked that Nigella’s version of this classic dish contains more zucchini than aubergine, a balance which I prefer.
 I did use yellow peppers as well as red ones, and I also eliminated the cilantro (coriander) Nigella calls for.
 My family don’t like it and it’s hard enough to get them to eat anything with chunks of tomato in it without putting a herb they don’t like in it as well.
 Instead I use a Herbs de Provence of or simply a mix of oregano, basil and thyme as well as lots of freshly ground black pepper and a pinch of salt.

 Nigella says this will keep in the refrigerator for 5 days, but it has never lasted that long in our house!
 It does keep very well though.
 I’m not a fan of cold ratatouille but be sure to take it out of the refrigerator well before you use it if you are going to serve it cold.
-If, like me, you prefer your ratatouille warm, reheat over a low heat so that the ratatouille does not go ‘squishy’.
+If, like me, you prefer your ratatouille warm, reheat gently over a low heat so that the ratatouille is as delicious as when you first made it.

 Printable Ratatouille Recipe